-Arnold Rothstein entered the world in 1882 to a family of upstanding business elites.
+Arnold Rothstein was born on January 17, 1882, in Manhattan to a family of upstanding business elites.
 Indeed, his family’s reputation was comically contrary to the one he would make for himself.
 His generous father Abraham was nicknamed “Abe the Just” for his philanthropic ways and his older brother, Harry, had become a rabbi.
 But Rothstein himself chose an entirely alternate path.

 While Rothstein’s father was himself a true American success story, working in New York City’s Garment District and steering clear of shady dealings until he became a successful businessman, young Arnold Rothstein gravitated towards the dangerous.

 In his book Rothstein, biographer David Pietrusza recalled how the elder Rothstein once woke up to find a young Arnold holding a knife over his sleeping brother.